gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/README.md

 # 2. Network Service Group (NSG) for Whole Virtual Network

 ## Threat Actor Access Before Controls (NSG for VNET)
-Moving internal to the Azure network, configuring a Network Service Group (NSG) for the entire virtual network can prevent unwanted remote deskop protocol (RDP) requests.
+Moving internal to the Azure network, configuring a Network Service Group (NSG) for the entire virtual network can prevent unwanted remote destkop protocol (RDP) requests.
 Setting the inbound and outbound rules is similar, but much more simple than the Azure Firewall.

 Here is the NSG that allows any inbound traffic from the public internet that allows attackers to brute force our Windows machine:
 ![image](https://github.com/gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/assets/140366635/4b469de6-1eab-4cd1-9c6b-1143fc741636)